CodeMaster7000/Connect-4/README.md

 ## About

-A classic 2-player Python connect 4 game, made with Pygame and NumPy.
+A classic 2-player Python GUI Connect 4 game, made with Pygame and NumPy.